Scheduling Your Execution: At Least Don’t Pick Super Bowl Sunday

 October

 Just keep it simple: avoid the second half of October.
-Even if you cleverly pick a World Series off-day, most guests will need to travel during one (or more) game, making every guy despise you.
+Even if you cleverly pick a World Series off-day, most guests will need to travel during one game (or more), making every guy despise you.
 These are the things your fiancée isn’t thinking about when making this decision—keep your eye on the ball.
 (Check updated schedule here.)
 Oh, and you should probably avoid October 31st.
-Halloween is a special, magical time when you get to see all of your girl co-workers dressed up like strippers.
-Don’t spoil it.
+Halloween is a magical time when normally respectable woman dress up as sexy cops, sexy nurses, or slutty cats.
+Don’t spoil it for everyone else.

 November